Heroin Addiction

 Physiological Symptoms

-- Slows down breathing, also called respiratory depression
+- Slows down breathing, respiratory depression

 - Slows down the heart rate